After Falwell's Departure, Liberty Students Worry About Their School And Their Faith

 The conservative Christian college is now under new leadership after President Jerry Falwell Jr. agreed to take an indefinite leave of absence this month following a series of scandals that culminated with a controversial vacation photo posted online.

-Liberty has long been a center of white evangelical political activism, and Falwell has been a leading evangelical supporter of President Trump.
+Liberty has long been at the center of white evangelical political activism, and Falwell has been a leading evangelical supporter of President Trump.
 Some students said they're feeling conflicted about both leaders.

 Like his father, the late Rev. Jerry Falwell Sr., the younger Falwell has been a vocal supporter of Republican politics.
 But he's been known more for his business acumen than for his religious devotion.